 - Certification Letter Application is for an owner or applicant that is not ready to start construction but wishes to identify a specific site for an onsite sewage system.
 Certification letters do not expire and shall convey with the land in the event that the property is sold.
 Include a survey plat of the parcel identifying the site(s) for an onsite sewage system.

-- Hydrogeologic Study Application is for a hydrogeologic study and must include the report completed and conducted in accordance with the Loudoun County Facilities Standards Manual.
+- Hydrogeologic Study Application is for a hydrogeologic study and must include the report completed and conducted in accordance with the Loudoun County Facilities Standards Manual (PDF).

-- Subdivision Application is to evaluate and review soils for the purpose of subdivision.
+- Soil Review for Subdivision Application (PDF) is to evaluate and review soils for the purpose of subdivision.
 Upon completion of the soils review, the Health Department will issue a preliminary subdivision approval letter for inclusion with a Land Development application submitted to the Building Department.
 If applicable, this letter may also document approval of a hydrogeological study.

-- Water and Sewer Evaluation Application is for evaluating the existing onsite sewage system and well water supply and is not associated with a building or zoning permit, or a change of use project.
-This is typically used to evaluate systems associated with a proposed subdivision or as requested by a governmental agency.
+- Water and Sewer Evaluation Application (PDF) is for evaluating the existing onsite sewage system and well water supply; this is typically for change of use projects, subdivisions, or as requested by a government agency.

 Petition for Services

 Only owners that submit a Virginia Department of Health Petition for Services and qualify for means testing requirements (based on federal poverty guidelines), or a hardship contained in the Virginia Department of Health’s Hardship Guidelines (PDF), will be eligible to receive evaluation and design services from the Virginia Department of Health.

 How to Apply

 Submit permit application plans/packages in one of the following ways:

 - Online in LandMARC - (Account required) Payment by credit card accepted.